Tatra National Park, Poland: Fauna

 The National Park contains several endemic fauna species, and many endangered and protected ones.
-Animals include: the Tatra chamois and Alpine marmot, both protected since the mid-19th century; brown bear, Eurasian lynx, gray wolf, European otter and the lesser spotted eagle.
+Animals include: the Tatra chamois, Alpine marmot and Tatra marmot, protected since the mid-19th century; brown bear, Eurasian lynx, gray wolf, European otter and the lesser spotted eagle.

 Culture

 The Górale

 The Podhale region of the Tatras is home to the Górales or the Goral (highland) people.
 Distinctive elements of their culture include the Podhale dialect (language), music, and traditional artisan customs such as clothes, wooden vernacular architecture, cheesemaking, and craft works.
 The historic Górale culture was traditionally passed on in oral stories.

 Environment

 The area of the Tatra mountains was exploited by human activities in the past.
-During summer numerous herds of animals (such as goats, sheep, and cows) pastured on the meadows and these practices caused erosion processes.
-In the 18th and 19th centuries several mines and ironworks were built here, industries that used substantial harvests of local timber.
+During summer, domestic animals such as goat, sheep, and cows pastured on the meadows, which contributed to soil erosion.
+In the 18th and 19th centuries, several mines and ironworks were built here, industries that used substantial harvests of local timber.

 Current environmental threats include: the proximity of the fast-developing town of Zakopane; and air pollution from the industrial zones in Kraków, Ostrava, and Orava.
 Fauna is threatened by poachers and habitat loss.

 The high number of tourists is the largest threat to the park's ecosystem currently.
 Also, the infrastructure, such as hotels and car parks, is not sufficient for the current volume of visitors.